nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/setting-up-your-own-images/how-to-build-windows-image.md

     taskbar, look up **Command Prompt**.
 When you see it in the results, right-click on it and choose **Run as Administrator**.
 Your VM's current activation grace period can be reset by running: `slmgr -rearm`.
 Once this command is run successfully, restart your instance for the changes to take effect.
+This command typically resets the activation timer to 180 days and can be performed only for a limited number of times.
+For more about this [read here](https://www.dell.com/support/kbdoc/en-mv/000138586/windows-server-how-to-reset-the-activation-timer).

 ## Existing Microsoft Windows Image